nevwalkalone/Data-Structures-2019-2020-/README.md

    ```

 Program displays the exact path and moves from the entrance to the exit of the maze, if any exit exists.
 If not, an appropriate message will be printed.

+## Contributions

+If you want to contribute, you can always create a pull request or open an issue.